raspberrypilearning/lost-in-space/en/step_4.md

 point towards [Earth v]
 glide (1) secs to x:(0) y:(0)
 ```
+--- /task ---

+--- task ---
-+ Can you use a `repeat` block to move your spaceship towards the Earth?
+Can you use a `repeat` block to move your spaceship towards the Earth?

     Test and save: Your spaceship should move towards the Earth exactly as before, this time using a `repeat` block.